-There seems to be an unannounced change in the way Microsoft 365 works with a sign-in to a Microsoft account.
+There’s a change in the way Microsoft 365 works with a sign-in to a Microsoft account.
 This applies to Word 365, Excel 365, PowerPoint 365 and other Office apps.

 Up to recently, Microsoft 365 / Office 365 has worked normally either when signed into a Microsoft account or not.
 Having a Microsoft account wasn’t required to use the software, though it had more features with a valid account.